chris-guerra/librilabs-translator-v2/docs/prd/epic-1-foundation-document-upload.md

 14. Example test demonstrates testing FastAPI endpoints (e.g., health check test)
 15. Backend test scripts are configured (pytest command works)

-## Story 1.2: Set Up PostgreSQL Database with SQLAlchemy and Alembic
+## Story 1.2: Set Up Docker and Deployment Configuration

 As a developer,
+I want Docker containerization for both frontend and backend with a Makefile for easy development workflow,
+so that I can deploy the application consistently across environments and develop with containerized services.

+**Acceptance Criteria:**
+1. Dockerfile is created for FastAPI backend with Python 3.14
+2. Dockerfile is created for Next.js frontend (or multi-stage build)
+3. docker-compose.yml is created for local development (backend, frontend, PostgreSQL)
+4. Makefile is created with standard development commands (build, up, down, logs, clean, etc.)
+5. Makefile supports volume mounting for development mode (hot-reload for both frontend and backend)
+6. Docker images use intuitive names (e.g., `librilabs-translator-backend`, `librilabs-translator-frontend`)
+7. Environment variables are properly configured via .env files
+8. Docker containers can be built and run locally using Makefile commands
+9. Application runs successfully in Docker containers
+10. Backend health check endpoint works from containerized backend
+11. Frontend can communicate with backend API from containers
+12. Development workflow is documented (using Makefile commands)

+## Story 1.3: Set Up PostgreSQL Database with SQLAlchemy and Alembic

+As a developer,
 I want PostgreSQL database connection with SQLAlchemy ORM and Alembic migrations configured,
 so that I can store and manage application data with proper schema versioning.

+**Note:** This story assumes Docker setup from Story 1.2 is complete.
+Database setup will work with containerized PostgreSQL service.

 **Acceptance Criteria:**
-1. PostgreSQL database is accessible (Railway managed Postgres or local development instance)
+1. PostgreSQL database is accessible via Docker Compose (local development) or Railway managed Postgres (production)
 2. SQLAlchemy 2.0 is configured with asyncpg driver and AsyncSession
 3. Database connection pooling is configured
 4. Alembic is set up for database migrations